 I invite you to leave any questions or comments in the below comments field.

 For more about Dr. Cohen’s counseling services, go to: JaneCohenCounseling.com .
-For a free phone consultation to decide if this is right for you, or to make an appointment, call Dr. Cohen at (760) 753-0733
+For a free phone or video consultation to decide if this is right for you, or to make an appointment, call Dr. Cohen at (760) 753-0733

 To return to the website blog, click here.